 Fines for Offenses in New York State | Article 80

-At Perlmutter & McGuinness P.C., we understand that laws like NY Penal Law Article 80 can be confusing.
+At Law Offices of Daniel A. McGuinness, PC, we understand that laws like NY Penal Law Article 80 can be confusing.
 We are here to help you understand the law, your rights and to secure the best possible outcome for your case.

 Contact us today for a free consultation: (646) 742-9800